 They are also known as “Optical Sensors.”
 These connected smart devices are embedded into systems to capture and convert images into a digital signal that can be transmitted over a network.

 - They are built using an array of photodetectors, known as pixels.

 - These sensors respond to light and convert it into images which are further processed into electrical signals for analysis.

-- Image sensors allows the to see the environment where the sensor is installed.
+- Image sensors allows the connected IoT devices to see the environment where the sensor is installed.

 - These sensors can be tailored to process images and use the data to make informed decisions by humans.

 - The sensors consume low power yet generate high-quality still images or videos.